fabianmartins/alienattack.workshop/README.md

 4. The API must be accessible only by the Manager.
 5. You need to test the API using the JWToken.
    a.
-We heard that you can get some insights by reading [this file](./diverse/howtotestyourapi.txt), but you should use it as a last resource.
+We heard that you can get some insights by reading [this file](./diverse/howtotestyourapi.txt), but you should use it only as a last resource.

 **-- FastFix --**
 We heard that something can be learned from this [link](http://partnerfactoryprogram.s3-website-us-east-1.amazonaws.com/labpack/fullmicroservice/fullmicroservice.html).

-We also learned that someone left this file on our

 **IMPORTANT:**